skvaskov/RTD/README.md

 All the code in this repository runs in MATLAB (R2018a or newer).

-This repository contains everything you need to start playing with RTD.
+This repository contains almost everything you need to start playing with RTD.
 We have included a "frozen in time" version of our [simulator](https://github.com/skousik/simulator) repository.

+To run the reachable set computations, you'll need [MOSEK\(https://www.mosek.com/) (free for academic use).

-To run the comparison code, you'll need to get [GPOPS](http://www.gpops2.com/) (free for academic).
+To run the NMPC planner in the comparison code, you'll need to get [GPOPS](http://www.gpops2.com/) (free for academic use).

 #### Citing this Work

 Please cite the [paper](https://arxiv.org/abs/1809.06746).
-Also, check out these other neat papers: [RTD on a car](https://arxiv.org/abs/1902.01786), [RTD on a drone](https://arxiv.org/abs/1904.05728), and [RTD on an arm](https://arxiv.org/abs/2002.01591).
+Also, check out our other papers: [RTD on a car](https://arxiv.org/abs/1902.01786), [RTD on a drone](https://arxiv.org/abs/1904.05728), and [RTD on an arm](https://arxiv.org/abs/2002.01591).

 #### Authors